April 2019 (Last updated in March 2022)

-The trip started well checking in our bags at Thai Smiles priority check-in lane at Bangkok Suvarnabhumi International Airport.
-After a swift security control, we were inside the terminal.
+The trip started well at Thai Smiles priority check-in at Bangkok Suvarnabhumi International Airport.
+Then after a swift security check, we were inside the terminal.

 Our tickets included access to the pleasant Thai Airways Flagship Royal Orchid business class lounge.
 We spent an hour there enjoying a great selection of food and drinks.

 As our boarding time approached, we started walking towards the gate.
-Boarding was bang on the announced time, 40 minutes before departure.
-Although we had priority boarding this was of little value as our gate was a bus gate.
-Getting first on the bus did get us seats, however, which was appreciated given the quite lengthy bus ride to the aircraft stand.
+Boarding was bang on the scheduled time, 40 minutes before departure.
+Although we had priority boarding, this was of little value as our gate was a bus gate.
+Getting first on the bus did get us seats on it, however, which we appreciated given the quite lengthy bus ride to the aircraft stand.

-Walking into the plane we were instantly greeted by three very friendly flight attendants.
-Since we were seated in the front row, we unloaded our hand luggage to the overhead bins and found our seats in no time.
+Walking into the plane, we were instantly greeted by three very friendly flight attendants.
+Since we were seated in the front row, we loaded our hand luggage into the overhead bins and found our seats in no time.

 Cabin and seat:

-The seats in the front row were very comfortable with plenty of leg room and a blocked middle seat.
-The seat also had a flexible headrest, enhancing comfort significantly.
-A small pillow was awaiting in every seat.
-Because the tray table being located inside the armrest in the first row, the seat width is slightly reduced.
+The seats in the front row were very comfortable with plenty of legroom and a blocked middle seat.
+The seats also had a flexible headrest, enhancing comfort significantly, as well as a small pillow.
+Because the tray table was stored inside the armrest in the first row, the seat width was slightly reduced.

 The Thai Smile Airways Plus class consisted of 4 rows with a 3-3 configuration, all with the middle seat blocked by a small table.
-The legroom in the consecutive rows was not as generous as in the front row, but still not bad.
-As the only passengers flying in Thai Smile Airways Plus class, we had the opportunity to check out the 33 inches seat pitch in the rows behind us.
+The legroom in rows 2-4 was not as generous as in the front row, but still not bad.
+As the only passengers flying in premium economy, we had the opportunity to check out the 33-inch seat pitch in the rows behind us.

 Food and beverage:

 We were given a warm towel and served grape juice and nuts just seconds after settling into our seats.
-Soon after, the flight attendant stopped by to take our orders for food and drinks.
-The menu was presented to us by the cabin attendant.
+Soon afterwards, a flight attendant stopped by to take our orders for food and drinks.
 We had a choice of shrimp or fish for the main course, while the starter and dessert were set.

-After a short taxi and a smooth take-off roll, we were handed a tray with a salmon starter, our main course and dessert with white chocolate and mango.
+After a short taxi and a smooth take-off, we were handed a tray with a salmon starter, our main course and dessert with white chocolate and mango.
 Everything was served on a white cloth with proper cutlery and glasses.
-The food was tasty, though on the spicy side for us Norwegians.
+The food was tasty, though a bit on the spicy side for us Norwegians.
 We just had coffee and soft drinks, so we are not quite sure if alcohol was on offer.

-The onboard service was friendly and relaxed yet extremely efficient.
-During the very short flight, we had multiple interactions with the crew who were all smiling and willing to assist.
+The onboard service was friendly and relaxed, yet extremely efficient.
+During the very short flight, we had multiple interactions with the crew who were all smiling and forthcoming.
 Upon receiving the immigration papers, we were also proactively offered pens, which was a nice touch.

 Thai Smile Airways impressed us greatly with their Plus class experience.
-The service level was better than we have experienced on short-haul European business class with leading flag-carriers, and we would love to see them learn a thing or two from the Thai Smile Airways crew!
+The service level was far better than what we have experienced in short-haul European business class with leading flag carriers, and we would love to see them learn a thing or two from the Thai Smile Airways crew.

-Serving a 3-course meal in such a short flight is quite ambitious, but the crew pulled this off with a smile.
+Serving a 3-course meal during such a short flight is quite ambitious, but the crew pulled this off with a smile.

-We felt that the extra money spent on Plus class was well worth it.
-The lounge access, the generous legroom, and getting first of the plane made for a very pleasant trip.
-Being the first to get off the plane also meant that we saved time in the immigration process, which was much appreciated given the late evening arrival.
+We felt that the extra money spent on premium economy was well worth it.
+The lounge access, the generous legroom, and priority boarding made for a very pleasant trip.
+Being the first to get off the plane also meant that we saved time getting through customs, which was much appreciated given the late evening arrival.

 All in all, Thai Smile Airways Plus class was our best short flight ever!